-CS41 Lab 2: Inductions, Reductions, Analysis September 14, 2020
+CS41 Lab 2: Induction and Reductions

+September 7, 2021

 In typical labs this semester, you'll be working on a number of problems in groups of 3-4 students.
-You will not be handing in solutions; the primary purpose of these labs is to have a low-pressure space to discuss algorithm design.
+You will not be handing in solutions; the primary purpose of these labs is to have a low-pressure space to discuss algorithm design, and to gain experience collaborating with others on algorithm design and analysis.
 However, it will be common to have some overlap between lab exercises and homework sets.